2009 NCAA Division III women's basketball tournament

 The 2009 NCAA Division III women's basketball tournament was the 28th annual tournament hosted by the NCAA to determine the national champion of Division III women's collegiate basketball in the United States.

-George Fox University defeated Washington University in St. Louis in the championship game, 60–53, to claim the Bruins' first Division III national title.
+George Fox defeated Washington St. Louis in the championship game, 60–53, to claim the Bruins' first Division III national title.

-The championship rounds were hosted by Hope College at the DeVos Fieldhouse in Holland, Michigan.
+The championship rounds were hosted by Hope College at the DeVos Fieldhouse in Holland, Michigan from March 20–21.

+Qualifying

+For the fourth consecutive year, the tournament featured sixty-three teams.
+All teams but one, George Fox, started play in the First Round, with the Bruins receiving the singular bye to the Second Round.